 For space considerations, the Falls Platform has a maximum capacity of 40 people.
 After one hour, you may be asked to yield your spot on the Falls Platform to allow others access to Brooks Falls.
 This rule applies only when the platform is full and when others are waiting to view bears at Brooks Falls.
 You may return to the platform as soon as space is available.

 The platforms will get crowded, so please be respectful and courteous to each other.
 Help to reduce crowding on the platforms by minimizing the amount of space used by tripods and other equipment.
-Neither the Riffles nor the Lower River Platforms have a time limit or capacity, and they can offer just as many rewarding bear viewing opportunities as Brooks Falls.
+Neither the Riffles nor the three Lower River platforms have a time limit or capacity, and they can offer just as many rewarding bear viewing opportunities as Brooks Falls.

 Seasonal Closure at Brooks Falls